scale-itx/mrkl-technical-test/README.md

 # Mirakl technical test: implement a classification workflow

 ⚠️ **The step to reproduce training and inference are in the end of this file, sorry for the long explanation.**

-🚧 **Data was not included in code, you need to cpoy it to data directly.**
+🚧 **Data was not included in code, you need to copy it to data directly.**

 ```bash
 unzip data.zip